Phenoperidine

-Phenoperidine(Operidine or Lealgin), is an opioid analgesic which is structurally related to pethidine and is used clinically as a general anesthetic.
+Phenoperidine (Operidine or Lealgin), is an opioid analgesic which is structurally related to pethidine and is used clinically as a general anesthetic.

 Medical use

-Phenoperidine is an opioid pain killer -- narcotic analgesic.
+Phenoperidine is an opioid pain killer—a narcotic analgesic.

 Pharmacology

 It is a derivative of isonipecotic acid, like pethidine, and is metabolized in part to norpethidine.
-Its potency range is due to method of ingestion. figure 20-80 times as potent as pethidine as an analgesic.
+Its potency range is due to method of ingestion. figure 20–80 times as potent as pethidine as an analgesic.
 The greatly increased potency essentially eliminates the toxic effects of norpethidine accumulation which are seen when pethidine is administered in high doses or for long periods of time.